Posted on Apr 30, 2020

 1. WEBSITE BLOCKERS FOR THE WIN

 When I was doing my dissertation, website blockers were my saviour.
-You know those very frequent moments when you get stressed or bored and want a distraction, off you go to The Daily Mail, Buzzfeed or ASOS.
+You know those (very frequent) moments when you get stressed or bored and want a distraction, off you go to The Daily Mail, Buzzfeed or ASOS.
 But not with a website blocker!
 You can add a list of websites you want to refrain from visiting and the amount of time to block them for.
 I recommend designating a morning of hard graft (9 am-12 am), I call these the power hours.
-Put on a blocker for that timeframe and I promise you will be so shocked at how much you get done!
+Put on a blocker for that timeframe and I promise you, you'll be so shocked at how much you get done!

 2. SHUT DOWN SOCIAL MEDIA